intel/cm-compiler/llvm/tools/clang/docs/Modules.rst

 blocks
   The "blocks" language feature is available.

+coroutines
+  Support for the coroutines TS is available.

 cplusplus
   C++ support is available.

 cplusplus11
   C++11 support is available.

+freestanding
+  A freestanding environment is available.

+gnuinlineasm
+  GNU inline ASM is available.

 objc
   Objective-C support is available.